International Institute of Modern Letters

-Damien is the author of nine books, including the novels The Miserables, which won the New Zealand Book Award for fiction in 1994 and Nineteen Widows Under Ash, which was joint runner up for the Deutz Prize for Fiction in the 2001 Montana New Zealand Book Awards.
+Damien is the author of ten books, including the novels The Miserables, which won the New Zealand Book Award for fiction in 1994 and Nineteen Widows Under Ash, which was joint runner up for the Deutz Prize for Fiction in the 2001 Montana New Zealand Book Awards.
 His novel The Fainter was runner-up for the Montana Medal for Fiction in 2007 and was shortlisted for the Commonwealth Writers’ Prize.
 He received a Whiting Writers’ Award from the Whiting Foundation, New York, in 1992, and his novels have been long-listed three times on the International IMPAC Dublin Literary Award.

 His essay-length book When Famous People Come to Town appeared in 2002.
 He has also published two books of stories, The Veteran Perils and for everyone concerned, and a book of poems, The Idles.
 His television scriptwriting includes work on Duggan and The Insiders Guide to Happiness.
 His first play, Drinking Games, was produced at Circa Theatre in 2008.